-See also the major in American Sign Language teacher education and the minor in American Sign Language.
+See also the major and minor in Deaf Studies.

 Major in sign language interpreting

 - Proficiency in ASL through ASL 201 (ASL 3) (variable credit)

 - ASL 202, ASL 44

 - INT 301, Interpreting 14

 - INT 302, Interpreting 24

 - INT 320, Sign to Voice Interpreting 4

 - INT 405, Transliterating 3

 - INT 407, Interpreting Ethics and Certification 3